seabbs/cmmid.stan.seir/README.md

-# An example SEIR compartmental model implemented in stan
+# Stan in the CMMID

 > [There are many like it, but this one is
 > mine](https://en.wikipedia.org/wiki/Rifleman%27s_Creed)

-An example SEIR model implemented in stan for the CMMID computational and inference theme meeting.
+A short summary on the what, why, why not, and how of stan + an example SEIR model for the CMMID computational and inference theme meeting.

 ## What